 You might also consider having designated “mail slots” for each person in your home — the file holder below has been great for all the school papers our kids come home with.

 19. Deep clean one type of surface each week.

-However, for deep cleaning, I’ve learned that the easiest way for me to stay on top of my house cleaning is to do one specific type of cleaning task each day.
+However, for deep cleaning, I’ve learned that the easiest way for me to stay on top of things is to focus on one specific cleaning task each day.

 20. Purge one room a week.

-Eventually, over the course of a year, you’ll have purged each space in your home roughly 3 times — all during different seasons of the year.
-This system has been SO effective for me!
+Eventually, over the course of a year, you’ll have decluttered each space in your home roughly 3 times — all during different seasons of the year.

 21. Clean out your wallet and purse.

 It’s amazing how many times I open my wallet every day — and how much nicer it is when everything is neat and organized.